aio-libs/aiohttp/docs/testing.rst

 ~~~~~~~~~~~~~~~

 The :class:`aiohttp.test_utils.TestClient` creates an asyncio server
-for the web.Application object, as well as a ClientSession to perform
+for the web.Application object, as well as a
-requests.
-In addition, TestClient provides proxy methods to the client for
+:class:`aiohttp.ClientSession` to perform requests.
+In addition,
+*TestClient* provides proxy methods to the client for common
-common operations such as ws_connect, get, post, etc.
+operations such as *ws_connect*, *get*, *post*, etc.

 Please see the full api at the
 :class:`TestClass api reference <aiohttp.test_utils.TestClient>`